 Bladder Reconstruction at Wake Forest Baptist Health

 Our urologic surgeons have extensive experience in using bowel to create a “new” bladder in cases where the bladder must be removed.
-This is a unique procedure, and we are one of the few centers to offer this option to our patients.
 In addition, our surgeons use nerve-sparing techniques to improve postoperative sexual function.

 With robotic surgery, surgeons make small incisions in the patient’s abdomen through which a camera and robotic instruments are inserted.
 The surgeon sits at a console away from the patient and controls 4 instruments using finger and hand movements.
 The tiny centimeter-sized instruments eliminate the need for the 6- to 8-inch incision required with traditional surgery.
 The camera gives the surgeon a 3-dimensional view inside the patient’s body with a magnification of 10- to 15-fold.